Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Related Works

 \section{Related Works}

-\textbf{Graph Classification with HDC:} GraphHD~\cite{GrapHD}, the first HDC approach for graph classification, encodes graph structure via PageRank, but does not exploit node attributes, limiting accuracy.
-NysHD \cite{NysHD} improves accuracy through Nyström kernel approximations; however, it incurs additional propagation kernel cost, relies on uniform landmark sampling leading to redundant landmarks, and does not exploit the sparsity in adjacency and histogram matrices. \textbf{FPGA Acceleration of HDC:} Prior hardware acceleration efforts for HDC have targeted domains such as biosignals~\cite{static-encoding-2-seizure-det}, image descriptors~\cite{static-encoding-9-hdc-framework-image-descriptors-cvpr}, and activity recognition~\cite{static-encoding-7-efficient-human-activity-recognition-hdc-imani}.
+\textbf{Graph Classification with HDC:} GraphHD~\cite{GrapHD}, the first HDC approach for graph classification, encodes graph structure, but does not exploit node attributes, limiting accuracy.
+NysHD \cite{NysHD} improves accuracy through Nyström approximations; however, it incurs additional propagation kernel cost, relies on uniform landmark sampling leading to redundant landmarks, and does not exploit the sparsity in adjacency and histogram matrices.

+\textbf{FPGA Acceleration of HDC:} Prior hardware acceleration efforts for HDC have targeted domains such as biosignals~\cite{static-encoding-2-seizure-det}, image descriptors~\cite{static-encoding-9-hdc-framework-image-descriptors-cvpr}, and activity recognition~\cite{static-encoding-7-efficient-human-activity-recognition-hdc-imani}.
 E$^{3}$-HDC~\cite{E3HDC} accelerates random-projection encoding; FACH~\cite{FACH} accelerates similarity engines; DistriHD~\cite{DistriHD} scales HDC across FPGA clusters for image workloads.
-HyperGraf~\cite{HyperGraf} applies HDC to graph reasoning tasks such as node classification.
+HyperGraf~\cite{HyperGraf} and~\cite{barkam2023reliable} apply HDC to graph reasoning tasks.
 These works validate hardware-accelerated HDC but target different encodings and tasks.
-To the best of our knowledge, \textbf{NysX} is the first to exploit FPGA to accelerate Nyström-based HDC for graph classification. \textbf{Nyström and Kernel Methods:} The Nyström method~\cite{Williams2000Nystrom, Williams2000UsingTN} has long been used to efficiently approximate kernel matrices, with sampling strategies ranging from uniform sampling to determinantal point processes (DPPs)~\cite{Kulesza_2012, fastdpp, Kumar2012Sampling}. \cite{NysHD} extends this line of work to HDC, showing the benefits of integrating kernel functions for feature encoding.
-Building on this, we employ DPP-based landmark selection with propagation-kernel similarity, and introduce an FPGA accelerator that enables Nyström-HDC graph classification with low latency and energy consumption, while significantly improving accuracy.
+To the best of our knowledge, \textbf{HyperX} is the first to exploit FPGA to accelerate Nyström-based HDC for graph classification.